-The ratio of Successfully Connected Calls to Call Attempts.
+ASR is the ratio of Successfully Connected Calls to Call Attempts.

-Usually, shown as a percentage (%), the formula is: Successful (answered) Calls / Calls attempts * 100.
+Usually shown as a percentage (%), the formula is: Successful (answered) Calls / Calls attempts * 100

-The acceptable level (%) ASR depends on the type of voice traffic you are passing, and your goals in terms of revenue and traffic statistics.
+The acceptable level (%) ASR depends on the type of voice traffic you put through, and your goals in terms of revenue and traffic statistics.
 It is generally understood that carriers with very low ASRs (~20%) have high volumes of calls that fail, and therefore calls that consume infrastructure resources, but with no (or very little) revenue.
 As such, higher ASRs generally equate to higher revenue/margins.
 If you are experiencing low ASR statistics, you will generally see a low ACD (Average Call Duration) - often caused by high volumes of calls from Outbound Call Centers (See below).
 Your Sippy Softswitch does not typically affect ASR

 More information can be found at:

 ACD - Average Call Duration

 The Average Call Duration (ACD) is the average length of all successful (answered) calls that pass through your Softswitch.
 ACD may change during peak periods (such as holidays when people leave many short voicemails) or in contrast may remain constant (for example) if your customers pass a high degree of call center traffic, ACD might remain constantly low.

 Usually measured in seconds, the formula for ACD is:Total duration, seconds (answered calls) / Total number of answered calls